jantrienes/inlg2023-radsum/README.md

 ## Contact

-If you have any question, please contact Jan Trienes at `jan.trienes [AT] gmail.com`.
+If you have any questions, please contact Jan Trienes at `jan.trienes [AT] gmail.com`.